thoughtspot/thoughtspot.github.io/_appliance/hardware/installing-the-smc.md

 <tr>
 <td>&#10063;</td>
 <td>Networking information, for data, management IPs, DNS, timezone, and default gateway IP.
-Contact your network administrator for this information, and fill out the ThoughtSpot site survey so that you have a quick reference.</td></tr>
+Contact your network administrator for this information, and fill out the ThoughtSpot site survey so that you have a quick reference before beginning the install process.</td></tr>

 <tr>
 <td>&#10063;</td>